“She believed she could, so she did.”

 “I was able to get to the point of believing in myself because of my faith in God,” she says.
 “It’s not in my power but in God’s strength.”

-And although it took four years to reach that mindset, once she did, Phillips knew it was time to level up in her career if she wanted to provide her daughter with the life she wanted her to have.
+It took four years to reach that mindset.
+Once she did, Phillips knew she needed to level up her career to give her daughter the life she wanted for her.

 “I had found my soulmate who I wanted to be with forever, and he passed away,” she says.
 “I wasn’t looking for somebody to take care of me.
 I was looking to take care of myself and my daughter.”